-Within neurodiagnostics we currently market a medical device cleared by the FDA which is used for the assessment of neuropathies such as carpal tunnel syndrome, diabetes, and sciatica.
+We currently market a medical device, which has also been cleared by the FDA and which is used for the assessment of neuropathies such as carpal tunnel syndrome, diabetes, and sciatica.
 Our ADVANCETM NCS/EMG System, or the ADVANCE System, is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures.
 We focus our sales efforts for the ADVANCE System on physician offices and clinics.
-Our ADVANCE System is comprised of: (1) various types of electrodes and needles, (2) our ADVANCE device and related modules, and (3) a communication hub that enables the physician's office to network their device to our servers for data archiving, report generation, and other network services.
-We sold a predecessor device, the NC-stat System, to a broad group of physicians from its initial market launch in May 1999 through September 2010.
-Our NC-stat System is a point-of-care device for the performance of nerve conduction studies.
-We do not intend to support the NC-stat System beyond 2011 and are transitioning our NC-stat customers to the ADVANCE System.
-Our neurodiagnostic equipment is used in over 3,400 physicians' offices, clinics, and hospitals.
-Over 1.5 million patient studies have been performed with our neurodiagnostic devices since 1999.
+Our ADVANCE System is comprised of: (1) various types of electrodes and needles, (2) our ADVANCE device and related modules, and (3) a communication hub that enables the physician's office to network their device to our servers for data archiving, report generation and other network services.
+We do not intend to support the original NC-stat System beyond 2011 and are transitioning our NC-stat customers to the ADVANCE System.